-The Rules of Procedure of the Court of Justice and of the Court of First Instance shall contain-any provisions necessary for applying and, where required, supplementing this Statute.
+The Rules of Procedure of the Court of Justice and of the Court of First Instance shall contain any provisions necessary for applying and, where required, supplementing this Statute.

 Until the rules governing the language arrangements applicable at the Court of Justice and the Court of First Instance have been adopted in this Statute, the provisions of the Rules of Procedure of the Court of Justice and of the Rules of Procedure of the Court of First Instance governing language arrangements shall continue to apply.
-Those provisions may only be amended or repealed according to the procedure adopted for amending this Statute.
+Those provisions may only be amended or repealed in accordance with the procedure laid down for amending this Statute.